mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 After creating editing, or deleting client zone rules, or changing advanced settings, save your changes.

 1. At the bottom right, click **Update**.
-2. When a message confirms that the CNAME was updated click **OK**.
+2. When a message confirms that the CNAME was updated, click **OK**.
 3. Click **Close** to return to the main page.